Host Items and Host Controls Overview

 The Microsoft.Office.Tools.Excel.Workbook host item does not act as a container for controls that have a user interface.
 Instead, the designer for this host item functions as a component tray, which enables you to drag a component, such as a DataSet, onto its design surface.
 For more information, see Workbook Host Item.

 Host items cannot be created programmatically in document-level projects.
-Instead, use the ThisDocument, ThisWorkbook, or Sheetn classes that Visual Studio automatically generates in your project at design time.
-These generated classes derive from the host items, and they provide an entry point for your code.
+Instead, use the ThisDocument, ThisWorkbook, or Sheetn classes that Visual Studio Tools for Office automatically generates in your project at design time.
+These generated classes derive from the host item classes, and they provide an entry point for your code.
 For more information, see Programmatic Limitations of Host Items and Host Controls.

 When you create an application-level add-in, you do not have access to any host items by default.
-However, you can generate Microsoft.Office.Tools.Word.Document, Microsoft.Office.Tools.Excel.Workbook, and Microsoft.Office.Tools.Excel.Worksheet host items in Word and Excel add-ins at run time.
+However, starting in Visual Studio 2008 Service Pack 1 (SP1), you can generate Microsoft.Office.Tools.Word.Document, Microsoft.Office.Tools.Excel.Workbook, and Microsoft.Office.Tools.Excel.Worksheet host items in add-ins at run time.

-After you generate a host item, you can perform tasks such as adding controls to documents.
+After you generate a host item, you can perform tasks such as adding controls to documents and creating smart tags that are recognized in a specific document.
 For more information, see Extending Word Documents and Excel Workbooks in Application-Level Add-ins at Run Time.

 The following host controls are available for Excel projects: